graval77/MasterMind/README.md

 # MasterMind
+MasterMind Game in which the program had to guess an ordered four non-repeated digits with minimum number of guesses

 The java file can be run using the following command for running the java file on command line:- On the command line "cd" to the directory containing the java file then,